 Benjamin Netanyahu: Iran should have no military presence in Syria

-Netanyahu is scheduled to head to Europe on Monday for a three-day trip, during which he will meet German Chancellor Angela Merkel and French President Emmanuel Macron, Xinhua reported
+Netanyahu is scheduled to head to Europe on Monday for a three-day trip, during which he will meet German Chancellor Angela Merkel and French President Emmanuel Macron

-Israeli Prime Minister Benjamin Netanyahu chairs the weekly cabinet meeting at his office in Jerusalem on May 27, 2018.
-Pic/AFP

 Catch up on all the latest Crime, National, International and Hatke news here.
 Also download the new mid-day Android and iOS apps to get latest updates